Check out our new lower rates.

 Although long-term, unsecured personal loans may have smaller monthly payments, they may carry higher interest rates than shorter-term, unsecured personal loans.
 And even at the same interest rate, they cost more over time.

 For example, imagine you take out a $10,000 loan at an interest rate of 10%.
-To repay the loan in a single year, you’d have to pay a whopping $879 per month, but you’d only pay a total of $550 in interest over the lifetime of the loan.
+To repay the loan in a single year, you’d have to pay $879 per month, but you’d only pay a total of $550 in interest over the lifetime of the loan.

 To repay the loan in seven years, you’d pay only $166 per month, but you’d also pay $3,945 in interest along the way.